Learn How to Appreciate the Journey Aboard These 7 Train Vacations in the USA

 California Zephyr (Amtrak): Chicago, IL to Emeryville, CA

 Experience the best of the west with a ride on Amtrak’s California Zephyr line.
-Regarded as one of the most scenic routes in the US you’ll start your journey in the Windy City, crossing through the plains of the Midwest, the Colorado Rockies, the Utah desert, and then the California Sierras before ending up in the San Francisco Bay Area.
+Regarded as one of the most scenic routes in the United States you’ll start your journey in the Windy City, crossing through the plains of the Midwest, the Colorado Rockies, the Utah desert, and then the California Sierras before ending up in the San Francisco Bay Area.
 Aside from your standard coach cars, California Zephyr also has lounge, cafe, sightseeing and sleeper cars to make your trip more enjoyable.

 A base one-way ticket costs around $140 USD per person, but for the most comfortable experience, we recommend booking a sleeper car.
 Traveling straight through takes around 51 hours, but there are also pricey vacation packages available to extend your trip, like the 10-Day Peaks to Pacific Journey, which includes hotels and sightseeing tours along the way.